 Her research activities have been mainly focused on the physical-chemical study of nanomaterials, aiming to control the synthesis of nanoparticles and nanostructured thin films; as well as, to apply microstructural characterization techniques for the study of materials in the nano-scale.
-In particular she worked in the fields of: Semiconductor photocatalysis, surface chemistry, hydrogen storage and magnetron sputtering deposition of coatings.
-Actually she is investigating novel methodologies for fabrication of porous thin films by plasma assisted deposition techniques, and the development of catalytic coatings for hydrogen generation/storage and its catalytic combustion.
+In particular she worked in the fields of: Semiconductor photocatalysis, surface chemistry, hydrogen storage and magnetron sputtering deposition of thin films and coatings.
+At present she is investigating the innovative bottom-up fabrication of nanostructured thin films by sputtering deposition assisted by plasmas of Helium and other light gases.
+The fabrication of solid-gas nanocomposite films, and their applications as solid targets for nuclear reaction studies, is an innovative topic she pioneered.
+Current research also includes the tailored fabrication by magnetron sputtering of catalytic/electrocatalytic coatings for hydrogen technologies.